Usain Bolt: Other sports

-In 2018, after training with Norwegian side Strømsgodset, Bolt played for the club as a forward in a friendly match against the Norway national under-19 team.
+In 2018, after training with Norwegian football club Strømsgodset, Bolt played for the club as a forward in a friendly match against the Norway national under-19 team.
 He wore the number "9.58" in allusion to his 100 m world record.
 Bolt wore the same number whilst captaining the World XI during Soccer Aid 2018 at Old Trafford.

-On 21 August 2018, on his 32nd birthday, Bolt started training with Australian club Central Coast Mariners of the A-League.
+On 21 August 2018, on his 32nd birthday, Bolt started training with Australian football club Central Coast Mariners of the A-League.
 He made his friendly debut for the club as a substitute on 31 August 2018 against a Central Coast Select team, made up of players playing in the local area.
 On 12 October, he started in a friendly against amateur club Macarthur South West United and scored two goals, both in the second half, with his goal celebration featuring his signature "To Di World" pose.

-Bolt was offered a two-year contract from Maltese club Valletta, which he turned down on 18 October 2018.
+Bolt was offered a two-year contract from Maltese football club Valletta, which he turned down on 18 October 2018.
 On 21 October 2018, Bolt was offered a contract by the Mariners.
-The Australian FA was helping the Mariners to fund it.
+The Australian FA aided the Mariners to fund the contract.
 Later that month, Perth Glory forward Andy Keogh was critical of Bolt's ability, stating his first touch is "like a trampoline."
 He added Bolt has "shown a bit of potential but it's a little bit of a kick in the teeth to the professionals that are in the league."

-Bolt left the Mariners in early November 2018 after 8 weeks with the club.
+Bolt left the Mariners in early November 2018 after eight weeks with the club.
 In January 2019, Bolt decided not to pursue a career in football, saying his "sports life is over."

 Bolt, a Green Bay Packers fan, stated in July 2021 he could have considered a career as a wide receiver in the National Football League had the rules on violent tackles related to concussions been as tightly regulated 'back in the day' as they were by that stage.
 If he had switched to gridiron football, his concern was that he would have been a high-priced target for very heavy hits which made him back out of his desire to try the sport.
 He also felt certain that even at 34 and being retired he would comfortably be the fastest player in the league.

 Documentary film

-A documentary film based on the athletic life of Bolt to win three Olympic gold medals, titled I Am Bolt, was released on 28 November 2016 in United Kingdom.
+A documentary film based on the athletic life of Bolt to win three Olympic gold medals, titled I Am Bolt, was released on 28 November 2016 in the United Kingdom.
 The film was directed by Benjamin Turner and Gabe Turner.

-Infection with COVID-19

-On 24 August 2020, Bolt tested positive for COVID-19 and subsequently went into self-isolation in his home.
-He said that he was asymptomatic.
-Bolt had himself tested on 22 August, the day after celebrating his 34th birthday with a party where guests did not wear face masks.
-Coincidentally, the guests at the party danced in an open field to Jamaican reggae singer Koffee's song "Lockdown".